openstack-archive/fuel-specs/policy/team-structure.rst

     of code reviews and was promoted to core reviewers team by consensus of other core reviewers of the same Fuel component.

-Component Lead:
-    Defines architecture of a particular module or component in Fuel, resolves technical disputes in their area of responsibility.
-All design specs that impact a component must be approved by the corresponding component lead.

 Fuel PTL:
     Project Team Lead in its OpenStack standard definition.
-Delegates most of the review and design work to component leads, resolves technical disputes across components and for components that don't have dedicated component leads.
+Delegates most of the review and design work to component teams, resolves technical disputes across components.

 Code Review Workflow
 --------------------